 What does it mean if a child care provider is licensed?

 Choosing a child care provider is one of the most important decisions families make.
-Licensed child care providers are regulated, meet minimum health and safety standards, and are monitored for ongoing compliance by county social services.
+Licensed child care providers are regulated, meet minimum health and safety standards, and are monitored for ongoing compliance by county social services and receive a background check.
 Licensed child care providers also have requirements for programming and ongoing training.
 Before a provider can be licensed, a provider must have a current card for completion of CPR and first aid training.